paulshuker/coppafisher/docs/index.md

 ### Prerequisites

-* Windows or Linux.
+* Windows or Linux (Linux is recommended).
 MacOS is not tested.
 * Python 3.11 or 3.12.
 * [Git](https://git-scm.com/).
 * 64GB of memory for tile sizes ~`64x2048x2048` pixels (recommended).